 Single moms, who are among those hit hard by the pandemic, have a lot on their plates.
-To help them out, the organization There's Some Good News is donating wholesome meals from Honest Plate and providing individualized support to mothers under stress.
+To help them out, the organization There's Some Good News is providing individualized support to mothers under stress and has partnered with Honest Plate, which is donating wholesome meals to the mothers.

-Tanish Lindsay of Montauk, the founder and director of There's Some Good News, started it this winter after a summer of attending Black Lives Matter protests.
+Tanish Lindsay of Montauk, the founder and director of There's Some Good News, started it this winter after a summer of attending Black Lives Matter protests, and with the help of Alex Hu, writer and right-hand of the initiative.
 With the intent to spread "the simple message of positivity," she began her work to promote optimism and equality by asking local businesses to pledge their best efforts to hire more diverse employees.

 "Every time I say that there's not a single Black-owned business in East Hampton to a white person, they say, 'Oh, one Black lady had a store in Sag Harbor, but she died.'
 They're proving my point!"